PhD, Social Work, Washington University in St. Louis

 Areas of Expertise

-Dr. Seay is the recipient of three competitive dissertation grants: a National Research Service Award (NRSA) Pre-Doctoral Fellowship (F31DA034442, Seay, PI) from the National Institute on Drug Abuse (NIDA), a Doris Duke Fellowship for the Promotion of Child Well-Being, and a Fahs-Beck Doctoral Dissertation Grant.
-She was also the recipient of four years of funding from an institutional level STAR Pre-Doctoral Fellowship from NIDA (5T32DA015035, Cunningham-Williams, PI).
+Dr. Seay is the PI on projects funded by The Duke Endowment and Children’s Trust of South Carolina through funding from the BlueCross® BlueShield® of South Carolina Foundation.
+She was also the recipient of three competitive dissertation grants: a National Research Service Award (NRSA) Pre-Doctoral Fellowship (F31DA034442) from the National Institute on Drug Abuse (NIDA), a Doris Duke Fellowship for the Promotion of Child Well-Being, and a Fahs-Beck Doctoral Dissertation Grant.